 Circle incense sticks hung on metal string in the sky well Thien Hau Temple

 Antiques stored in Chua Ba Thien Hau

 Besides, the temple has lots of other antiques made in the late 18th century and 19th century.
 The temple is decorated with flowers and leaves, birds and animals, horizontal lacquered boards and parallel sentences.
 All of them have red and yellow colors which make the atmosphere warm and solemn.
 The temple also has carved pictures of the four supernatural creatures.
 The temple has pottery sculpture attached on temple’s top, roof, eaves, walls and altars which were produced in China in 1908.

-The temple welcomes many people coming to pray everyday.
-On the lunar 15th and 1th of each month, Tet holidays, especially Lady of the Sea’s Day (the lunar 23th of third month), the temple is full of Chinese and Vietnamese people coming to pray for luckiness, happiness.
-One the day before, pagoda celebrate Lady Bathing Ceremony.
-In the morning of the 23th March on the lunar calendar, everyone organizes Lady Receiving Ceremory: Thien Hau Thanh Mau’s statue is put into a palanquin by boys and girls in beautiful traditional clothes.
+The temple welcomes many people coming to pray every day.
+On the lunar 15th and 1st of each month, Tet holidays, especially Lady of the Sea’s Day (the lunar 23rd of the third month), the temple is full of Chinese and Vietnamese people coming to pray for luckiness, happiness.
+One day before Lady of the Sea’s Day, they hold Lady Bathing Ceremony.
+On the morning of the 23rd March on the lunar calendar, they organize Lady Receiving Ceremory at which Thien Hau Thanh Mau’s statue is put into a palanquin by boys and girls in beautiful traditional clothes.
 They march on the streets around the temple.
-Behind the palanquin is a dragon ship, red board with the names of the gods worshiped in the pagoda, and dancing teams consisting of lion one, dragon one, traditional music one.
+Behind the palanquin is a dragon dancing team, red boards with the names of the gods worshiped in the pagoda, and dancing teams consisting of lion one, dragon one, traditional music one.